pbutland/caughtlistening/docs/index.md

 It appears that the transcripts are getting published on to the [New York State Unified Court System](https://ww2.nycourts.gov/press/index.shtml) on the next business day somewhere between 20:00-22:30 UTC time.
 We will endeavour to publish them here as soon as possible (usually within a few hours).

+## About

+This site was originally created because transcripts for the trial were being published as images which made it impossible to search them.
+However, since this project started, these original transcripts have now been replaced by PDF versions.
+The PDFs on this site are simply copies of what has been published on the [New York State Unified Court System](https://ww2.nycourts.gov/press/index.shtml) website.

+### Audio

+Another goal of this project was to see if it was possible to generate an audio version of the transcripts using Text-To-Speech (TTS).

+A proof of concept (POC) was done using the [ElevenLabs](https://elevenlabs.io/) voice API to synthesize voices.
+Allocating a different voice for each character.
+A sample of the generated audio can be found [here](https://github.com/pbutland/caughtlistening/raw/main/transcript-sample-elevenlabs.mp3).
+An additional POC was also done using [OpenVoice](https://github.com/myshell-ai/OpenVoice).
+A sample of the generated audio using v1 can be found [here](https://github.com/pbutland/caughtlistening/raw/main/transcript-sample-openvoice-v1.mp3) and using v2 [here](https://github.com/pbutland/caughtlistening/raw/main/transcript-sample-openvoice-v2.mp3).

+The code for the audio generation can be found at the [project site](https://github.com/pbutland/caughtlistening-tools/).
+However, with the exception of the last transcript containing the verdict, audio files have not been posted here due to how time consuming that process can be.

 ## Transcripts

 ### Monday 22<sup>nd</sup> April 2024